LimoSenpai/nix-config/README.md

-# 🏠 Tinus's NixOS Configuration
+# 🏠 My NixOS Configuration

 A comprehensive NixOS configuration with support for multiple hosts and environments, featuring modern Wayland compositors, custom packages, and modular organization.